Mahdisadjadi/pipeline-incidents/README.md

 # The US pipelines incidents
-### From 2010 to October 2016
+### From 2010 to October 2017

-A Jupyter notebook to analyze trends in pipeline incidents in the US from 2010 to October 2016.
-Different aspect of incidents are considered to answer these five questions:
+A Jupyter notebook to analyze trends in pipeline incidents in the US from 2010 to October 2017.
+Different aspects of the incidents are considered to answer these five questions:

 1. How common are spills?